 Monthly data on employment, unemployment and economic inactivity.

-Wales: The employment rate in Wales was 72.1%.
-This is 0.3 percentage points down on the quarter and 2.3 percentage points down on the year.
-September to November showed the second largest annual decrease since comparable records began in 1992 (2.4 percentage points).
+The employment rate in Wales was 74.4%.
+This is up 0.4 percentage points on the quarter and up 2.3 percentage points on the year.
+This is the largest annual increase since December to February 2019.

-UK: The UK employment rate was 75.0%.
-This is 0.3 percentage points down on the quarter and 1.5 percentage points down on the year, one of the largest annual decreases in employment rate since December to February 2010.
+The UK employment rate was 75.6%.
+This is up slightly on the quarter and up 0.9 percentage points on the year.
+This is the largest annual increase since May to July 2016.

-Wales: The unemployment rate in Wales was 4.5%.
-This is 0.1 percentage points down on the quarter and 1.1 percentage points up on the year.
-September to November showed the largest annual increase since July to September 2011 (1.6 percentage points).
+The unemployment rate in Wales was 3.0%.
+This is down 0.7 percentage points on the quarter and down 1.6 percentage points on the year.
+This is the lowest unemployment rate since April to June 2020 and the largest annual decrease since June to August 2016.

-UK: The UK unemployment rate was 5.0%.
-This is 0.1 percentage points up on the quarter and 1.1 percentage points up on the year.
-Last month (October to December) showed the largest annual increase in the unemployment rate (1.3 percentage points) since October to December 2009.
+The UK unemployment rate was 3.9%.
+This is down 0.2 percentage points on the quarter and down 1.2 percentage points on the year.
+This is the largest annual decrease since January to March 2015.

 Economic inactivity rate

-Wales: The economic inactivity rate in Wales was 24.4%.
-This is 0.4 percentage points up on the quarter and 1.4 percentage points up on the year.
+The economic inactivity rate in Wales was 23.2%.
+This is unchanged over the quarter and down 1.1 percentage points on the year.

-UK: The UK economic inactivity rate was 21.0%.
-This is 0.3 percentage points up on the quarter and 0.6 percentage points up on the year.
-This is the largest annual increase since February to April 2010.
+The UK economic inactivity rate was 21.3%.
+This is up slightly over the quarter and unchanged over the year.

 Monthly paid employees and earnings from Pay As You Earn Real Time Information